 This is the flattened (non-hierarchical) netlist generated after synthesis, technology mapping and further optimization based on the DRC rules of the device family and/or die.
-Click the Flat NLV button to display this view.
-Chip Planner loads the netlist into the system memory and displays it in the Floorplanner View window.
+Click Click on the Canvas to load the 'Flat' view in the Netlist Viewer - Flat window to display this view.
+The Chip Planner loads the netlist into the system memory and displays it in this window, as shown in the following figure